VapourNvim/VapourNvim/README.md

 This project is built to be:
 * **Functional**.
 The core of an ideal IDE is functionality.
 It will *not* be compromised for minimalism
 * **Minimal**.
 Too many plugins can affect startup time.
-Time is not to be wasted for opening files!
+Time is not to be wasted for opening files and loading plugins!

 ## Features